 The challenge consists of two main categories: the Digital Forensics Challenge and the Tech contest.
 Participants can take part in one or both competitions.

 In the Digital Forensics Challenge, an answer sheet for each problem should be submitted in a detailed write-up.
-During the competition, four to five problems will be posted on the website on the first day of every month.
-You must submit your answer sheet by the end of each month and your scores will be available to you within 2~3 weeks.
+During the competition, four problems will be posted on the website on the first day of every month.
+You must submit your answer sheet by the end of next month and your scores will be available to you within 2~3 weeks.

 In the Tech Contest, participants are allowed to freely suggest new forensic analysis methods.
 In this project, you are more than welcome to offer us all kinds of fresh, new techniques that haven’t been published before.
 The goal is to identify new opportunities to help investigators discover clues in solving real cases.
 All submissions must include a detailed response that explains the type of information stored and how it can be reproduced.